neurobionics/onshape-robotics-toolkit/docs/kinematic-graph-subassembly-mates.md

 ## Solution

-The `KinematicTree._collect_all_mates()` method now automatically converts subassembly mates to use absolute PathKeys.
+The `KinematicGraph._collect_all_mates()` method now automatically converts subassembly mates to use absolute PathKeys.

 ### Implementation